CDCgov/ixa/docs/internals/src/research/0003-conditional-plan-execution-analysis.md

 A scheduled plan is currently split into two parts.

 - The plan timing information - the `PlanId`, the execution time, and the execution phase - is stored in a priority queue called `queue`, implemented as a binary heap.
-- The plan payload - at the moment, this is just the callback to run - is stored separately in a hash map called `data_map`, keyed by `PlanId`: `data_map: HashMap<PlanId, Payload>`.
+- The plan payload - at the moment, this is just the callback to run - is stored separately in a hash map called `data_map`, keyed by `PlanId`: `data_map: HashMap&lt;PlanId, Payload&gt;`.

 This design matters because cancellation is already done lazily in a sense: When a plan is cancelled, Ixa removes the payload from `data_map`, but it does *not* remove the corresponding entry from `queue`.
 Later, when the scheduler looks for the next plan to execute, it may pop entries from `queue` that no longer have a payload in `data_map`, and simply discard them.
 The rationale for this design decision is: